Psychosynthesis/WireguardControl/docs/readme.eng.md

 A simple web interface for WireGuard VPN that allows using existing configurations or setting up new ones.

 ### Features and Characteristics
-- Adding clients via the web interface
+- Adding and removing clients via the web interface
 - Tracking status in the interface
 - Reloading WireGuard via the web interface
 - Working with multiple `.conf` files (interfaces)